MarcelBurgunder/job_app_squared/README.md

 - A **theme configuration** for colors, fonts, and spacing.
 - A **centralized token system** for consistency across components.
 - Improved accessibility and dark mode support.

+6. Validation
+More comprehensive validation logic around all our functional components, currently what we have is VERY light weight.

 ### License